fbpx

 There are many reasons why saying goodbye is so hard.

 A very big one is that saying goodbye means making decisions and initiating change.
-And that’s something our mind doesn’t want us to do.
+And that’s something our human brain doesn’t want us to do.

-Also, we tend to associate loss or pain with saying goodbye.
-We try to avoid saying goodbye because we don’t want to experience any loss or pain.
+Also, we tend to associate loss with saying goodbye.
+We try to avoid saying goodbye because we don’t want to experience ‘negative’ feelings like sadness or grief.

-Another reason for not making decisions and not saying goodbye is that we are afraid that we will regret letting go of that thing or that relationship or that belief.
+Another reason for not making decisions and not saying goodbye is that we are afraid that we will feel regret or guilt about letting go of something that was valuable at some point in time.

-If we have invested time, effort or money into something we are often hesitant to let it go ‘for free’.
+If we have invested our time, energy, attention, or money into something, we often hesitate to let it go ‘for free’.

-We think we should only sort out what is damaged, broken, no longer working.
+We think we should only sort out what is damaged, broken, and no longer working.

-However, there doesn’t have to be something wrong with something for us to say goodbye to it.
+However, it’s not always necessary for something to be faulty to say goodbye to it.

-If we don’t need, use, love it any longer, it occupies undeserved space in our home, mind or heart and uses up our energy.
+If we don’t need, use, or love it anymore, it occupies undeserved space in our homes, minds, and hearts, and it sucks up our energy.

 Space and energy that we need for new things, people, thoughts, etc. to come in.